ioncodes/dnpatch.script/README.md

 * "targets": The targets like the Target object in [dnpatch](https://github.com/ioncodes/dnpatch#targeting-methods).
 It's an array.

 Targets' attributes:
-* "ns": The namespace
+* "namespace": The namespace
-* "cl": The class
+* "class": The class
-* "me": The method
+* "method": The method
-* "ac": The action
+* "action": The action
 * "index": The index to patch (optional)
 * "indices": The indices to patch (optional)
 * "instructions": The instructions (optional)